nickangmc/technical-assessment/README.md

 $ docker compose -f local.yml up
 ```

 You might need to wait awhile for Django to complete the initial migrations (on first launch only).
-Otherwise, use the following command if you want to run the initial migration manually:
+Otherwise, use the following command if you want to run the initial migrations manually:

 ```
 $ docker compose -f local.yml run --rm django python manage.py migrate